-Extension Master GardenerSM volunteers are trained volunteer educators who expand Extension’s capacity to meet the needs of the gardening public.
+Extension Master Gardener℠ volunteers are trained volunteer educators who expand Extension’s capacity to meet the needs of the gardening public.
 Across our state, Master Gardener volunteers partner with their local N.C.
-Cooperative Extension county center to connect people with research based information and provide practical solutions that help grow NC.
+Cooperative Extension County Center to connect people with research-based information and provide practical solutions that help grow NC.

 Extension Master Gardener volunteers embody the mission of N.C.
 Cooperative Extension.
 They educate residents to grow healthy people, gardens, landscapes, and communities through safe, effective and sustainable gardening practices.

 Working with their local N.C.
-Cooperative Extension county center, Master Gardener volunteers:
+Cooperative Extension County Center, Master Gardener volunteers:

 - Empower people to make informed decisions

 - Promote health and well-being through gardening, better nutrition, and increased physical activity

 - Volunteered 214,108 hours, which is equal to 103 full-time positions

 - Contributed $6.4 million in volunteer time and in-kind donations

 Learn more about how Extension Master Gardener volunteers help grow North Carolina in the 2017 NC EMG Program Annual Report.

 Visit the Extension Master Gardener Volunteer website to connect with Extension Master Gardener volunteers in your community.